- esomeprazole magnesium trihydrate

 Alternatively, the tablet can be dispersed in half a glass of non-carbonated water.
 No other liquids should be used as the enteric coating may be dissolved.
 The water should be stirred until the tablet disintegrates.
 The liquid with the pellets should be drunk immediately or within 30 minutes.
 The glass should be rinsed with half a glass of water and the water drunk.
 The pellets should not be chewed or crushed.

-Hypersensitivity to the active substance, substituted benzimidazoles or to any of the excipients (see section 6.1).
+Hypersensitivity to the active substance, substituted benzimidazoles or to any of the excipients listed in section 6.1.

 Esomeprazole must not be used concomitantly with nelfinavir (see section 4.5).

 Patients should be instructed to consult a doctor if:

 • They have significant unintentional weight loss, recurrent vomiting, dysphagia, haematemesis or melaena and when gastric ulcer is suspected or present, malignancy should be excluded as treatment with esomeprazole may alleviate symptoms and delay diagnosis.

 • They have had previous gastric ulcer or gastrointestinal surgery.

 • They have been on continuous symptomatic treatment of indigestion or heartburn for 4 or more weeks.